xiangfu0/amazon-bedrock-agent-samples/examples/agents_ux/video_games_sales_assistant_with_amazon_bedrock_agents/sam-bedrock-video-games-sales-assistant/manual_database_data_load_and_agent_creation.md

 SQL Queries rules:
 - Use a default limit of 10 for the SQL queries.

+Your answer to the question in the same language as the user input.
 ```

 ## Create an Action Group